-Specialists of this type of musical therapy claim that the brains changes and develops as a direct consequence of engaging with music.
-This can be beneficial to train motor responses, like tapping a foot to music, and to develop related motor skills.
+Specialists of this type of musical therapy claim that the brain changes and develops as a direct consequence of engaging with music.
+This can be beneficial to train motor responses, like tapping a foot to the music, and to develop related motor skills.

 Paul Nordoff and Clive Robbins partnered together for nearly two decades to investigate the place of music in therapy, with a particular interest for disabled children.

-They piloted projects with children affected by autism, mental disorders, emotional disturbances, developmental delays and other learning difficulties, using music as the means of therapy.
-Their work was recognised by relevant health bodies, particularly for a 5-year study entitled “Music Therapy Project for Psychotic Children Under Sever at the Day Care Unit.”
-They also published several books, explaining the theory and instructing how music can be used for children’s therapy.
+Nordoff and Robbins piloted projects with children affected by autism, mental disorders, emotional disturbances, developmental delays, and other learning difficulties, using music as the means of therapy.
+Their work was recognized by relevant health bodies, particularly for a 5-year study entitled “Music Therapy Project for Psychotic Children Under Sever at the Day Care Unit.”
+They also published several books, explaining the theory and providing information on how music can be used for children’s therapy.